Automated Machine Learning on Graphs: A Survey: NAS for Graph Machine Learning

-The search strategy can be broadly divided into three categories: architecture controllers trained with reinforcement learning (RL), differentiable methods, and evolutionary algorithms. \paragraph{Controller + RL} A widely adopted NAS search strategy is to use a controller to generate the neural architecture descriptions and train the controller with reinforcement learning to maximize the model performance as rewards.
+A widely adopted NAS search strategy uses a controller to generate the neural architecture descriptions and train the controller with reinforcement learning to maximize the model performance as rewards.
 For example, if we consider neural architecture descriptions as a sequence, we can use RNNs as the controller~\cite{zoph2017neural}.
 Such methods can be directly applied to GNNs with a suitable search space and performance evaluation strategy.